Teaching

 I enjoy finding a synergy between teaching, outreach and scientific research, and I explore new ways to capture the attention of students and engage the community with the research that I find so important.

-I teach undergraduate Insect Biology (fall semesters) and graduate Insect Evolution and Diversity (spring semesters, odd years).
+I teach undergraduate Insect Biology (fall semesters) and graduate Insect Evolution and Diversity (spring semesters).

 Insect Biology (ENT 3014/BIOL 3014)